hunterryan0000/Tech-Elevator-Module-3-Exercises/README.md

 - Vue router to add multiple pages and navigate between them

 ### Web Services (GET)
--Learn how to make HTTP requests in JS using Axios
+- Learn how to make HTTP requests in JS using Axios

 ### Web Services (POST)
 - Learn how to make POST, PUT, DELETE requests